GenusGeoff/pairs/README.md

 Alternatively, if the relative price is low, then the one asset is bought long and the other asset is sold short.

 The `yfinance` project is used to retrieve data for stocks.
+CLI functionality is handled by `cement`.

 ## Installation